Select Page

 Venue: TIFF Lightbox

-Lynda Schuyler and Stephen Stohn built one of the preeminent showrunner training habitats in Canada with Degrassi.
-Two of the top showrunners on the series, Sarah Glinski and Michael Grassi discuss what they learned working on the show and how those lessons have helped shape their careers.
+Featuring Linda Schyler and Stephen Stohn discussing how they built one of the preeminent showrunner training habitats in the last 30 years and joined by Sarah Glinski and Michael Grassi discussing what they learned at Degrassi and how those lessons have helped them become two of Canada’s top showrunners.

 Sarah Glinski